Courtney Love

 After Cobain's death, Courtney Love's career took off

-The release of Hole's new album "Live Through This" added fuel to the fire—just a few days after Kurt's death (and two months after bassist Kristen Pfaff's overdose).
-Despite mixed feelings about the vocalist, the album went platinum.
+The release of Hole's album "Live Through This" only added fuel to the fire—dropping just days after Kurt's death (and two months after bassist Kristen Pfaff's overdose).
+Despite the controversy surrounding the vocalist, the album went platinum.

 Hole – Doll Parts

-Courtney didn’t leave behind her destructive lifestyle.
-She continued to use drugs and frequently got into scandals.
-In 1995, she caused a scene on a plane and later attacked Kathleen Hanna, the vocalist of the group she hated, Bikini Kill, at the Lollapalooza music festival.
-After Kurt, she had tens of millions of dollars, allowing her to pursue her passions without worrying about haters and critics.
+Courtney didn't abandon her destructive lifestyle.
+She kept using drugs and constantly found herself in scandals.
+In 1995, she caused a scene on a plane and later attacked Kathleen Hanna—vocalist of Bikini Kill, a band she despised—at the Lollapalooza festival.
+With tens of millions from Kurt's estate, she could pursue her passions without worrying about haters and critics.

-In 1996, Love was offered the lead female role in Milos Forman's "The People vs. Larry Flynt."
-The required insurance premiums for Courtney were so high that she, along with the director and leading actor Woody Harrelson, had to pay them themselves—the studio refused.
-But the expenses paid off: the film about the creator of Hustler magazine won the top prize at the Berlin Film Festival.
+In 1996, Love landed the lead female role in Milos Forman's "The People vs. Larry Flynt."
+The insurance premiums for Courtney were so high that she, the director, and star Woody Harrelson had to pay them out of pocket—the studio refused.
+But the gamble paid off: the film about the Hustler magazine creator won the top prize at the Berlin Film Festival.

 Courtney Love in 'The People vs. Larry Flynt'